jdtsmith/indent-bars/README.md

 - `indent-bars-treesit-ignore-blank-lines-types`: A list of tree-sitter node types (as strings) inside of which to inhibit styling blank lines, like "module".
 - `indent-bars-ts-styling-scope`: Determine whether the `*-ts-*` variables apply to in-scope or (by default) out-of-scope styling.
 This is important because one of these styles is shared with the bar style in non-TS buffers.
 This allows the default style in non-TS buffers to match either the in-scope (default) or out-of-scope styling.

-### Tree-sitter alternate styling variables
+### Tree-sitter alternate in-scope/out-of-scope styling variables

-By default, if tree-sitter and _scope focus_ are active (`indent-bars-treesit-scope`), the style and highlight settings above apply only to the _in-scope_ bars[^2].
-You can separately configure an alternate style for the appearance of the _out-of-scope_ bars — i.e. the bars outside the current tree-sitter scope[^2].
+By default, if tree-sitter and _scope focus_ are active (`indent-bars-treesit-scope`), the style and highlight settings above apply only to the _in-scope_ bars (or visa versa if `indent-bars-ts-styling-scope` is set to `in-scope`).
+You can separately configure an alternate style for the appearance of the _out-of-scope_ bars — i.e. the bars outside the current tree-sitter scope.
 Usually you'd want to de-emphasize out-of-scope bars somehow, but that's not required (go crazy).

-[^2]: Or visa versa if `indent-bars-ts-styling-scope` is set to `in-scope`.

 To customize the alternate bar appearance, you use the parallel set of custom variables with an `indent-bars-ts-` prefix.
 Each of these variables can be set similarly to their default counterparts to _fully_ configure alternate bar appearance, including color, depth highlighting, bar pattern, etc.

 You can interchange the role of in-scope and out-of-scope using `indent-bars-ts-styling-scope`.
-This is useful if you prefer to have the _default_ style (e.g. the bar style in non-tree-sitter-enabled buffers) match the out-of-scope style within tree-sitter buffers (i.e. if you want to _emphasize_ scope, not _de-emphasize_ out-of-scope).
+This is useful if you prefer to have the _default_ style (e.g. the bar style in non-tree-sitter-enabled buffers) match the out-of-scope style within tree-sitter buffers (i.e. if you want to _emphasize_ bars within scope, not _de-emphasize_ out-of-scope bars).

 > [!NOTE]
 > _Scope focus_ highlighting is completely independent of _current depth highlighting_, and you can style them separately, and can enable one or the other, both, or neither.

 The `ts` custom variables for configuring the alternate styling are: